4.0 FACULTY DEVELOPMENT AND WORKING CONDITIONS

 Committee members are requested to serve a minimum of one full term as specified above, and must maintain IRB Member CITI Training Certification.

 The Chair of the IRB must be a tenured member of the faculty.
-It is best for the Chair to have served two years as a Committee member prior to assuming the role of Chair, and to serve as Chair for more than one year.
-At the completion of his or her term, outgoing Chairs are requested to attend IRB meetings for one year after their term, either as a formal member of the committee or as an ex officio non-voting member, to serve as a mentor for the new Chair and to promote consistency and continuity.
+It is best for the Chair to have served one year as a Vice Chair prior to assuming the role of Chair, and to serve as Chair for more than one year.
+In the rare situation where the Vice Chair is unable to move to the Chair role, it is best that the new Chair has at least two years of IRB committee service.

 The IRB may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 These individuals do not have a vote.